 FROM THE OFFICE OF GOV. KAY IVEY

-The Alabama Department of Economic and Community Affairs is administering the grant from funds made available by the U.S. Department of Justice.
+Funds will be used to cover overtime and operational and equipment expenses.
+The Alabama Department of Economic and Community Affairs is administering the grants from funds made available by the U.S. Department of Justice.